gen0083/AdbFriendly/README.md

 ADB Friendly
 ===

+ADB Friendly is a Android Studio plugin offering some useful functions via ADB.

-ADB Friendly rotates screen on connected devices or emulators via adb.
+Now ver0.1, the plugin can rotates screen on connected devices or emulators only.

-This plugin for Android Studio.
+## Functions

+### Screen rotation

+refer youtube (I'll add later)

+## Installation

+1. Select Android Studio's menu `Preference > Plugins` then search `ADB Friendly` and install.
+1. Clone this repository then build and install from zip file.
+See develop section.

+After installation, plugin added on toolbar at the last section.

+If you don't find it, go to View menu on Android Studio and toggle toolbar.

+## Usage

+Click a ADB Friendly icon on Android Studio's toolbar then dialog is shown.

+Select your device or emulator, and input rotating count in integer, finally click OK button.

+Then target device's screen will rotate automatically.

+## Development

-## Execute
+### Execute

 `./gradlew runIdea`

+### Build zip file

+`./gradlew buildPlugin`

+Then zip file located to `<project_root>/build/distributions/ADB Friendly-<version>.zip`.

 ## Issue